 Now let’s try to figure out what all services SBA provides to the Small Business owners.

-SBA Guarantees Loans to the Small Business Owners and Individuals looking for funding to startup
+SBA Guarantees Loans to the Small Business Owners and Individuals looking for their funding startups

 Few of these categories under which you can apply for a loan are: